-Living in Tokyo: How is it like for foreigners?
+Living in Tokyo: What is it like for foreigners?

-Tokyo provides an unlimited choice of entertainment, culture, dining, culture to its visitors.
+Tokyo provides an unlimited choice of entertainment, culture and dining to its visitors.
 Over the years, Tokyo has always maintained its grip as a mega-metropolis that intimidates with its skyscrapers, cutting-edge architecture, futuristic technology, packed trains, and beautiful residential homes.

 Despite the city’s rising modernity, there are still places maintaining their ancient beauty with its ancient shrines, village-like lanes, old-school sweet stores, and plant-covered wooden houses.